7 Ways to Deliver the Best Onboarding Experience for New Hires

 • Uncover internal candidates who had been considered for similar jobs

-• Pull matching jobs from external sources for candidates using AI ranking and matching
+• Pull matching jobs from external sources for recruiting passive candidates using AI ranking and matching

-2. Leverage Social Platforms to Source Passive Candidates
+2. Leverage Social Platforms for Recruiting Passive Candidates

-The best way in sourcing passive candidates is through social media platforms.
-Recruiters can join these communities and engaging passive candidates to find those who would be an excellent fit for their open roles.
+The best way to recruit passive candidates is through social media platforms.
+Recruiters can join these communities and engage passive candidates to find those who would be an excellent fit for their open roles.

-• LinkedIn.
-You can use LinkedIn for sourcing passive candidates in several ways.
+• LinkedIn: You can use LinkedIn to recruit passive candidates in several ways.
 For example, you can search for keywords related to their industry or companies that employ similar candidates.
 You can also use LinkedIn’s advanced search features to find candidates who meet specific criteria.

-• Facebook.
-Recruiters can use Facebook’s targeted search features to find high-quality candidates you may otherwise miss.
-According to Glassdoor, Facebook is a great way to connect and sourcing passive candidates who may not respond on LinkedIn.
+• Facebook: Recruiters can use Facebook’s targeted search features to find high-quality candidates you may otherwise miss.
+According to Glassdoor, Facebook is a great way to connect and source passive candidates who may not respond on LinkedIn.

-• Twitter.
-Recruiters can find ways in engaging passive candidates on Twitter via marketing-specific keywords and hashtags.
+• Twitter: Recruiters can find ways to recruit passive candidates on Twitter via marketing-specific keywords and hashtags.

 Ensuring that your recruiting solutions integrate with these platforms is also essential.
 For example, Oorwin clients worldwide have successfully integrated the Oorwin ATS with LinkedIn.